sneakers-the-rat/surveillance-graphs/_sections/_ideology/vulgarld.md

 ## Vulgar Linked Data

+- transition to next section
+	- the hollow middle: these things don't even *work* anyway {% cite broussardArtificialUnintelligenceHow2018 %}
+		- always limited to *only exactly what the developers could imagine you wanting to do* - why should we *have to* always have our digital reality defined by someone else's ideology

 vulgar LD is when we own it, rather than merely annotate things to be owned by google. what is the point where the owner of the graph can just say... no?

 Stuff we draw from: